• Story Slide 1

 VFCE Awarded Innovator of the Year - Academia Honor by Arizona Technology Council

 The Valley Fever Center for Excellence was selected as this year's recipient of the Innovator of the Year - Academia Award!
 Dr. Marc Orbach will be accepting the award for his contributions to the discovery and creation of the Valley fever vaccine!
 The Governor's Celebration of Innovation Awards ceremony will be held in Phoenix on November 13.
 To learn more about this event and the other winners, visit HERE.
+To read about details on how our center was chosen to be a recipient and its meaningfulness to us, visit HERE.

 Dr. Lisa Shubitz Recognized as Woman of Impact